Enable Mutliple Versions Per Issue

 Like I said, if there is interest we'd like to see this integrated into Redmine core and are happy to make changes/update tests, etc. to make it happen.
 Note we've been running the patch in production for a couple days now, so believe it works as designed.
 We'll keep the patch updated against head, and fix any issues that we run into obvously.

-#5 Updated by Rick Barrette over 5 years ago
+#5 Updated by Rick Barrette almost 6 years ago

 This feature would be usesfull for my company, as we have several applications that share code from library projects.
 I would love to be able to assign an library issue to the roadmaps of all effected applications.